 At Imperial Create’s SW7180 events, you can pitch your idea or your skillset and connect with people from the world of Design, Business and Engineering and the Innovation pitch @Enterprise lab series offers the opportunity to pitch innovations and network with potential investors.

 The Next Practice series sees expert panellists looking ahead at cutting-edge technologies, the next consumer trends, and business model innovation.
 Enterprise Week is a week of events to showcase the outcomes of enterprising student initiatives across the College, including the Venture Capitalist Challenge and the WE Innovate @ Imperial Programme.
 Enterprise Week 2017 will include an Elevator Pitch event organised by the Entrepreneurship Club.

 Imperial Create is an innovation community and pre-accelerator that helps Imperial College students to learn real innovation skills, connect with cross-department teams, hear from founders and experts, test ideas and build amazing projects.
 It provides the framework to take a business plan forward to a commercial venture as a viable career path.

 As well as running weekly Idea Surgeries, Imperial Create is also the home of the Venture Catalyst Challenge and SW7 180.
-The annual Venture Catalyst Challenge puts participants through an intensive programme to prove their business idea has commercial viability, with a prize of £10,000 for the project that impresses the panel of experts at Enterprise Week.
+The annual Venture Catalyst Challenge puts participants through an intensive programme to prove their business idea has commercial viability, with the opportunity to pitch for a share of £80,000 at the Grand Final.

 SW7 180 is a rapid-fire, micro-pitch event where people from SW7, including Imperial College London students, pitch themselves or their ideas in one minute speeches.
 Read more about Business School students taking part: Students show their ‘entrepreneurial spirit’ at SW7 180.